Cooking Tico Style

 “Black soup,” made with black beans, in chicken broth, with spices.
 It’s surprisingly tasty.
 You could make this with Arroz con Pollo and we wouldn’t mind… for the party, of course.

 We’re going to come back to this one next month when we get into holiday food.
 That said, it’s made year-round in some places, with families keeping secret recipes, but you can find a recipe online for sure.
 The main ingredient is corn, the same dough used to make tortillas, wrapped around any number of ingredients: meat, sauce, veggies.
 The tamal is wrapped and tied in a banana leaf and steamed.
 Ridiculous taste.
 Tough to make without some coaching.
+Playing online games is a tool for development of memory, reasoning, logic, speed and other web site friv games important skills.

 Typical Latin American food, ceviche is fresh seafood, soaked in lemon juice, and seasoned.
 Ticos serve it with saltines.
 This is another easy one to make.
 Serve it as an appetizer for your Sopa Negra and Arroz con Pollo party.
 It’s so nice of you to invite us.
 We love a good fiesta.